We will open minds and open doors for our pupils, our staff and our communities by:

 Our academies can collaborate and share ideas with one another in ways that schools may not be able to.

-Should the head of the history department at The Crest Academy in London wish to seek advice on part of the GCSE history curriculum, for example, they have the option to call on every other head of history within the trust for assistance.
+Should a teacher of history at E-ACT Crest Academy in London wish to seek advice on part of the GCSE history curriculum, they have the option to call on every other teacher of history within the trust for assistance.

-Our academies can also rely on support, when it is needed, from teams of our regional experts on both educational and non-educational matters.
-Our regional education director for the south west region, for example, will work very closely with the headteachers of all four academies in their region on everything from curricula development to classroom strategy.
+Our academies can also rely on support, when it is needed, from our regional experts on both educational and non-educational matters.
+Our education directors, for example, will work very closely with the headteachers on everything from curricula development to classroom strategy.

-For the teacher that joins a MAT there are significant benefits too.
-Should one of our talented mathematics teachers aspire to become a head of department they can maintain their employability with the trust but find a head of mathematics job in another of our academies.
+For the teacher that joins an academy trust there are significant benefits too.
+Should a mathematics teachers aspire to become a head of department, they can maintain their employability within the trust but find a head of mathematics job in another of our academies.

-Most importantly by being part of a MAT we all feel part of something much bigger.
+Most importantly by being part E-ACT we all feel part of something much bigger.
 Our responsibilities go far beyond the four walls of a single academy, and extend to people and their communities across the country.